tearust/t-rust/obsidian/epoch11.0_uniswap/README.md

 The 1:1000 (Coffee:TEA) is the init value when we start epoch11.0.
 For epoch11.1 starts, we will use the actualy rate in uniswap exchange.
 If might be 1:900, maybe 1:1200.
 # At the end of epoch11.
 0, how do we withdraw the uniswap LP?
-@George, this is a question for you
+@George, this is a question for you. we probably do not withdraw. leave it there, we will use it again in epoch12.